 The cost involves in buying one more similar powerful server, network storage (NAS) and setting up them may be the same as buying low-end five physical servers which can be run independently.

-For example, the above server setup is the real world example where I’m working.
+For example, the above server setup is a real-world example where I’m working.
 In fact, these two servers are hosting 15 virtual servers now.
 Hyper-v server virtualization software is running in a cluster environment and these two servers are accessing centralized storage.
 Therefore, if one physical server goes down for some reasons, the second server will take care of all 15 servers.

 But the issue is, these two servers are running next to next in one server chassis.
 If this chassis or power supply goes down, then both physical servers with 15 virtual servers will go down at the same time.